m-bock/purescript-benchlib/README.md

 <img src="docs/logo.png" width="400"/>

-A simple and flexible benchmarking library for PureScript, designed to help you measure performance with ease.
+A simple and flexible benchmarking library for PureScript.

 ## Features